Statement by Greg Bohl

 Years earlier, I had worked with a former Chapter 7 bankruptcy trustee in Los Angeles who had practiced bankruptcy law for more than 50 years.
 In 2009, I founded LawDocs, which developed consumer bankruptcy training programs for lawyers.
 For 6 years, I also taught a consumer bankruptcy course for lawyers looking to start a consumer bankruptcy practice or expand upon an existing practice.

-In 2018, I became the Legal Director of four firearm companies in Las Vegas, Nevada, including the largest online gun retailer in the United States.
-These companies manufactured, imported, exported, and sold assault rifles, machine guns, submachine guns, grenade launchers, and other firearms, along with related parts, accessories, and ammunition for both military, law enforcement, and civilian markets.
+In 2018, I became the legal director of four firearm companies in Las Vegas, Nevada, including the largest online gun retailer in the United States.
+These companies manufactured, imported, exported, and sold assault rifles, machine guns, submachine guns, and other firearms, along with related parts, accessories, and ammunition for both military, law enforcement, and civilian markets.

 I prepared federal complaints and obtained settlements against gun manufacturers and retailers in multiple states for trade dress infringement, unfair competition, dilution, and deceptive trade practices.